stephaneVercouillieBMID/slate/source/index.html.md

 The specifications for the implementation of Universal links and App links can be found in the [Appendix](#Appendix).

 ## 3.5.
-Exchanging the authorisation code
+Exchanging the Authorization Code
 <a name="tokenEndpoint"></a>
 Once your server component has received an [Authorization Code](#AuthNResponse), your server can exchange it for an Access Token and an ID Token.